openforcefield/sage-2.1.0/README.md

 ```

 # Details of changes (still updating this section...)
  - A better starting point for the angles and bonds from the modified Seminario Method (https://doi.org/10.1021/acs.jctc.7b00785) as implemented in QUBEKit (https://github.com/qubekit/QUBEKit) (https://pubs.acs.org/doi/10.1021/acs.jcim.8b00767).
-Initial work by @jthorton and supporting analysis here, https://github.com/jthorton/MSM_QCArchive.
+Initial work by **@jthorton** and **@djcole56**, and supporting analysis available here, https://github.com/jthorton/MSM_QCArchive.
 This is helpful in avoiding manual corrections to parameters and brings the force constants of bonds and angles to physically intuitive domain.
 Since this is multi-dimensional optimization we get solutions on the pareto-optimal surface which resulted in some double bonds having lower force constants than single bonds.
 Modified seminario uses projection of Hessian data to evaluate the force constants and the mean of the force constants (and lengths) for the parameters was taken as the starting point for forcebalance optimization.
 Here is an example of bond parameter force constant changes from b34 to b40, which includes bonds between nitrogens (similar large changes can be observed in other bond and angle parameters):

  |     Bond smarts     |      Sage 2.0.0     |      Sage 2.1.0     |
 |:-------------------:|:-------------------:|:-------------------:|